rachelouye/rachelouye.github.io/projects/project2.md

 ## In the end

-Eventually I was able to work my way up to 1-dan which is almost equivallent to a black belt in other martial arts.
-This was decication that took out time of my weekened, when I do parttake in a very busy lifestyle.
-While I was not able to further in becoming better at sparring and participating in tournaments, due to a severe injury, I was able to find something that motivated me for once in my life.
+Ultimately, my dedication propelled me to achieve the rank of 1-dan, a status almost equivalent to a black belt in other martial arts.
+This commitment demanded time on weekends, while committing to a busy lifestyle.
+Despite a setback due to a severe injury that hindered further progress in sparring and tournament participation, I discovered a rare source of motivation in my life.